LazurasLong/SR.Havoc.Campaign.Notes/README.md

-# SR.Campaign.Notes
+# SR.Havoc.Campaign.Notes
-A place to keep all of my thoughts and ideas for my 5th Edition Shadowrun Campaigns.
+A place to keep all of my thoughts and ideas for my 5th Edition Shadowrun Campaign currently set in New Orleans.

-I currently have two campaigns going.

-1. Havoc Squad that is now based out of New Orleans.
-They recently relocated after some events in San Francisco.
-2. A new Motor City campaign with some friends from work ... an office campaign.
-This is set in Detroit.

 Some of these runs are built specifically for one of the campaigns, however, they can easily be modified to fit nearly any campaign or location.
 Furthermore, I will be maintaining a Run Repository with these runs.